Ignatius Ganago's incredible scoring record against Paris Saint-Germain | Goal.com

 (1-0) 58 : BUUUUUUUUUUUUUUUUUUUUUUUUUUUUT de #Ganago qui trompe Verratti et Bulka ! #RCLPSG #rclens pic.twitter.com/nX1bTx91lj— Racing Club de Lens (@RCLens) September 10, 2020

-Unfortunately for the visitors, they could not get the equaliser as their Ganago-related gloom continued as they suffered their first loss this term to the newly promoted team.
+Unfortunately for the visitors, they could not get the equaliser as their Ganago-related gloom continued and they suffered their first loss this term, to the newly promoted team.

 After an impressive shift, he was replaced by Corentin Jean in the 72nd minute.

-The Cameroon international striker boasts of an enviable record against the Parisians, who have consistently been his more long-suffering victim over the years in France.
+The Cameroon international striker boasts of an enviable record against the Parisians, who have consistently been his victim over the years in France.

 3 - L’attaquant de Lens Ignatius Ganago a marqué 3 buts contre Paris en Ligue 1, sa proie favorite dans l’élite.
 Chasseur. pic.twitter.com/TTkLKgLJ2V— OptaJean (@OptaJean) September 10, 2020

-Of all seven goals scored in the French elite division, he has found the PSG net three times in three games, a strike-rate of one goal a game.
+Of all seven goals scored in the French elite division, he has found the PSG net three times in three games.

 His first goal against them came on May 4, 2019 during his time as a Nice player.
 Assisted by Dante, he put the Eagles ahead in the 46th minute before Neymar’s penalty ensured the game ended 1-1 at Parc des Princes.